 Sweaty palms.
 Racing heart.
 Empty stomach that suddenly cannot eat.
 A mind that rehearses every possible disaster.
 First date anxiety is one of the most universally felt experiences, and it is also one of the most misunderstood.
 The nerves you feel are not a sign that something is wrong.
 They are a sign that something matters.

 The good news is that nervous system regulation is a skill.
 You cannot eliminate the butterflies, but you can shape them.
 Calm before a date is not about being unbothered.
 It is about being present.
+Your body will still produce some activation; the work is to keep that activation in a useful range rather than letting it tip into panic.

 What First Date Anxiety Does to Your Body